muratk3n/thirdwave/en/tweets/2020/week22d.md

 ---

 A certain focus on essentials, deriving from base theories; this I usually get from Europeans.
-For a certain derivation, I found it on a book written by a Dane based on lecs in Denmark.
+For a derivation I was looking for, I found it on a book written by a Dane based on lecs in Denmark.

 *2020-05-27 13:57:9*